hudeifayusuf/osTicket/README.md

 # Installing and Configuring osTicket on Windows Server

-Set up a working osTicket helpdesk ticketing system hosted on a Windows Server virtual machine (VM) in Google Cloud Platform (GCP).
+Set up a fully functional osTicket helpdesk system hosted on a Windows Server virtual machine (VM) in Google Cloud Platform (GCP).
 This includes configuring IIS, PHP, MySQL, and related dependencies.

 ## Environments and Technologies